 Although PYC is first and foremost a boating club, we plan several opportunities for members to get together both off-season and in-season.
 The many events are open only to members and guests.

 You will find these and other activities listed on our Event Calendar, which is found in the Members Only section.
-Details of major events appear either as links below or on separate pages.
-Registration may be by e-mail or phone, at least for now.
-We hope to add registration to our web site in 2013.
+Details of major events appear in our newsletter and in specific invitations sent to all members via Constant Contact.
+You can register for an event directly from the invitation.

-Chili & Chowda: on Friday, February 8, the Club provides the chili and the chowder.
+Chili & Chowda: Typically on the second Friday in February, the Club provides the chili and the chowder.
 Members bring breads, salads, desserts, and munchies, spread them across several tables, and dig in!

 St. Patrick’s Day: Possibly a time for all things Irish to add light to the long winter.

-Cruise Pot Roast: The date isn't final yet, but it usually takes place in mid-April For the last two years the event has been based pm Pot Roast, deliciously prepared with all the side items by David Murray and a crew of supporters.
+Cruise Pot Roast: Usually takes place in mid-April For the last two years the event has been based pm Pot Roast, deliciously prepared with all the side items by David Murray and a crew of supporters.

-Mothers Day: May 12, an important day at PYC.
-Mothers, grandmothers, even great-grandmothers are feted with fine food and drink by the Food and Beverage Department.
+Mothers Day: Mothers, grandmothers, even great-grandmothers are feted with fine food and drink by the Food and Beverage Department.

-Commissioning: Friday, May 10, we celebrate the opening of the season.
-Floats are in the water, the Kitchen is polished and ready to cook, floors are shined, and snow banks are gone (usually) -- time to celebrate!
+Commissioning: The second Friday in May typically marks our celebration of the opening of the season.
+Floats are in the water, the Kitchen is polished and ready to cook, floors are shined, and snow banks are gone (usually) — time to celebrate!
 Members gather to meet the officers, fire the opening gun, and salute the U.S. Flag and the Club burgee as they are raised to their respective places of honor.
 After the ceremony, participants get down to serious eating, good spirits, and lively music.
-Altogether it's known as the Cannonball.
+Altogether it’s known as the Cannonball.

 Racing gets started in late May and goes on until the week before the season is over.
 The Racing section of the Web site has the details.